Danish cuisine: Cold buffet

-There might also be cold cuts from hams, roast beef, salami, brisket of beef and spiced roulade.
-Det Kolde Bord usually include accompaniments such as potato salad, scrambled egg and a variety of salads.
-Desserts like fruit salad and fruit pies, as well as various cheeses may also be served.
+There might also be cold cuts from ham, roast beef, salami, brisket of beef and spiced roulade.
+Det kolde bord usually include accompaniments such as potato salad, scrambled egg and a variety of salads.
+Desserts like fruit salad and fruit pies, as well as various cheeses, may also be served.
 Around Christmas, the buffet will sometimes include sylte (meat jelly from pork) and other Christmas-related specialties.

 Options for dinner

 The everyday evening meal for most Danes consists of a main course and perhaps a dessert.
 At weekends and on special occasions, a more elaborate meal is served.
-Good restaurants usually serve a three course dinner.
+Good restaurants usually serve a three-course dinner.
 While an ever-wider range of foreign foods are available in Denmark, traditional dishes are still popular.
 A selection of the more common options is given below.

 Appetizer

 The first course is typically fish or soup, although a wide variety of other appetizers are becoming more common.
 Common traditional appetisers include: